 Spider veins are a mild form of varicose veins that appear as thin red and blue lines or as web-like networks of blood vessels on the surface of the skin.
 These abnormally enlarged veins appear when valves inside the veins no longer work properly.

 Spider veins most commonly appear on the legs.
 This is due to how the veins in the legs carry blood.
-Leg veins move blood upwards to the heart, and when the valves in those veins do not work properly, gravity will force blood to flow backwards and cause the veins to bulge or change color.
+Leg veins move blood upwards to the heart, and when the valves in those veins do not work properly, gravity will force blood to flow backward and cause the veins to bulge or change color.
 Spider veins can cover either a large or small area of skin.

-Spider Vein Removal in Johnson City, TN
+Spider Vein Clinics in Johnson City, Kingsport & Knoxville

 Before & After